Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 control (<num>1</num>) may be set from 0 to 89.9 degrees, and the High Angle control (<num>2</num>) may be set from 70 to 179.9 degrees.

-The high Angle control is used for
+The high-angle control is used for
 [over-the-shoulder bombing,](../../stores/air_to_ground/bombs/employment/lofting_tossing.md#instantaneous-over-the-shoulder---inst-os)
-whilst low angle is used for
+whilst the low-angle is used for
 [LOFT bombing](../../stores/air_to_ground/bombs/employment/lofting_tossing.md#loft).
-For calculations of the angles see the
+For calculations of the angles, see the
 [bombing calculator](../../dcs/bombing_computer.md).

 ## Bombing Timers

 ![wso_release_timers](../../img/wso_bombing_timer.jpg)

-Entry of applicable timing for pull-up signal or release are performed with the Bombing Timers.
+Entry of the applicable timing for the pull-up signal or release is performed with the Bombing Timers.

 The Pull-up timer (<num>1</num>) may be set from 0 to 60 seconds, and the Release timer (<num>2</num>) may be set from 0 to 30 seconds.
 Minimum increment for each timer is 0.1 seconds.
-Both values are shown by two three digit rollers (<num>3</num>) above the knobs.
+Both values are shown by two three-digit rollers (<num>3</num>) above the knobs.

 The Bombing timers may be used for every